rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 {{% tabs %}}
 {{% tab "K3s" %}}

-In this guide, we are assuming you have created your nodes in your air-gap environment and have a secure Docker private registry on your bastion server.
+In this guide, we are assuming you have created your nodes in your air gapped environment and have a secure Docker private registry on your bastion server.

 ### Installation Outline